-- First and foremost, I think Office 4.x (or whatever the previous version is) is our largest competitor.
-Buyers, in particular those in organizations, are basically happy with our products they are nice, solid tools that get the job done.
-The problem, of course, is that the bar for selling upgrades to these people is now much, much higher and we don't have a good process for making this sale beyond maintenance or our traditional packaged product business.
-If our products are viewed as "everyday tools", then nothing is easier or better than what seems to work just fine today.
-This is compounded by situations in which the upgrade requires significant transition costs based on file formats, programming language changes, etc. In some ways, its analogous to the old situation where we had to convince people it was worth the effort to switch from 123 and WordPerfect, and we had to provide appropriate tools to make that easier. - Second, the last gasps from SmartSuite and PerfectOffice create competitors of a different nature - namely IBM and Novell - companies that desperately want to blunt our thrust into the enterprise market.
+- Second, the last gasps from SmartSulte and PerfectOffice create competitors of a different nature namely IBM and Novel companies that desperately want to blunt our thrust into the enterprise market.
 One effective way to do that is to sacrifice a dying business (their applications) to either enhance their enterprise offerings through bundles/giveaways or to drive prices down thus reducing the cash flow we generate from applications to invest in BSD and other areas.
-IBM is the larger threat here because of their bigger, deeper pockets, but Novell has very little to lose (who would buy their apps business if they wanted to divest) and in many ways is more threatened by our BSD initiative. - Third, shifts in technology or the fundamentals of the market could pose a threat.
+IBM is the larger threat here because of their bigger, deeper pockets, but Novel has very tittle to lose (who would buy their apps business if they wanted to divest) and in many ways is more threatened by our BSD initiative. - Third, shifts in technology or the fundamentals of the market could pose a threat.
 Historically, the thing that has knocked the leader off the top of the hill in our business has been a failure to identify and respond to basic discontinuities in the market.
 Examples include the standardization on DOS, the move to GUI, and the move to Suites.
 There are at least two technology shifts that I can see that could hurt us (I'm sure there are more).
 The most obvious is the move toward the Internet and a connected world.
-Companies like Netscape will try to change the entire dynamics of the industry creating a set of standards that are semi-independent of Windows, that drive the creation of "new" applications just for the Internet, and that make our existing technology look big. overly cumbersome, and not designed for the connected world.
+Companies like Netscape will try to change the entire dynamics of the industry creating a set of standards that are semiindependent of Windows, that drive the creation of "new" applications just for the Internet, and that make our existing technology look big, overly cumbersome, and not designed for the connected world.
 Another example is the whole move toward componentization where smaller companies can create specialized objects that provide the basic tools and functionality people need without the "extra baggage" that our current Office model requires.
 Two anecdotes in point are Stewart Alsop's articles on spreadsheets and StarOffice's components approach and his discussion of Software Publishing's ASAP presentation software.
-Note that my point is less that these are the likely discontinuities and more that there will be discontinuities and we need to deal with them appropriately.
+Note that my point is less that these are the likely discontinuities and more that there will be discontinuities and we need to deal with them appropriately. - >>>>>> I would add non-buying as a competitor that is what happens in the home often times

 So what is the bottom line on the question of competition?
-I think it boils down to some basic issues
+I think it boils down to some basic issues:

-- 1. Are we creating products that meet the future competitive threat head-on or are they designed to win the battle that is almost over? - 2.
-Should we lead the change to newer technologies/paradigms or should take a more incremental approach based on the existing platform we have? - 3.
-How much unit share are we willing to sacrifice to protect the fundamentals of the business?
+- Are we creating products that meet the future competitive threat head-on or are they designed to win the battle that is almost over? - Should we lead the change to newer technologies/paradigms or should take a more incremental approach based on the existing platform we have?

+- 3. How much unit share are we willing to sacrifice to protect the fundamentals of the business?
 Is it even possible to do this?
-How do we combat aggressive/non-economic based pricing - 4.
+How do we combat aggressive/non-economic based pricing models? - 4.
 How do you develop, market, and sell products when you are your own primary competitor.